 We love all of the opportunities to meet and greet our favorite authors at this Winnetka book shop.
 The events calendar is full of opportunities to meet your authors and illustrators face to face (and maybe even get your treasured copy signed!).

-Families in the Lincoln Square neighborhood and beyond love the weekly story times every Friday at 11:00a.m., hosted by The Storybook Mom (aka the lovely Nili Yelin).
+Families in the Lincoln Square neighborhood and beyond love the weekly story time, hosted by The Storybook Mom (aka the lovely Nili Yelin).
 After story time, spend a few minutes strolling the scenic square and checking out the cool vibe in this super family-oriented neighborhood.

-Families can stop into the always hoppin' Glenview Town Center on the first Thursday of every month at 10:30 a.m. for a free, all ages story time with The Storybook Mom.
+Families can stop into the always hoppin' Glenview Town Center on the first Thursday of every month for a free, all ages story time with The Storybook Mom.
 This store is within walking distance of loads of other family destinations, including Make-a-Messterpiece and the Kohl Children's Museum.